The Gaited Horse

 The Gaited Horse Magazine is a defunct international magazine catering to people interested in gaited horses.
 Originally based in tiny Elk, Washington, it soon moved to the small town of Deer Park, Washington.
 The magazine was co-founded in 1997 by Rhonda Hart (later Rhonda Hart Poe, now Rhonda Massingham Hart), an author of multiple horse, garden, and how-to books, Alyson Stockham, a Peruvian Paso horse breeder, and Becky Turner, a freelance artist and sculptor, who left in the early days of the magazine to pursue her artistry.

 Issues

 Issues were published quarterly.
 Issues of the magazine offered guest-written articles by well known experts in the field, such as Lee Zeigler (author of Easy Gaited Horses), and Liz Graves, an expert horse trainer and clinician who specializes in gaited horses.

 Controversy

-The Gaited Horse covered several controversial issues in the horse world, such as soring, the illegal practice of intentionally harming horses in order to effect their gaits.
+The Gaited Horse covered several controversial issues in the horse world, such as soring, the illegal practice of intentionally harming horses in order to affect their gaits.
 The biggest controversy at the time seemed to be battling the notion many non-gaited horse people had that horses had to be forced to gait (via methods such as soring).
 Most of the magazine was dedicated to showcasing naturally gaited horses.